denzeltl/portfolio-2020/README.md

 # Portfolio 2020

-My updated personal portfolio site.
+My updated personal portfolio site where I showcase my latest projects.
 Created with Gatsby and hosted on Netlify.
 I used Netlify Forms for the contact form and Framer Motion for the animations and page transitions.

 View project [here](https://www.denzeltl.com/)